 One of our fundamental principles is to deliver the risk assessment report to the client in such a way that it is understood, and we will never deliver a report by the easiest possible means and then just walk away from a client leaving them wondering what to do next… We take pride in our levels of professionalism, service levels, and the long-term relationships our consultants have developed with their clients in helping and supporting them to both make and keep their machines safe and compliant.

 Machinery PUWER Assessment

-The formal ‘Use of Work Equipment’ assessment of any item of work equipment – which includes all machinery, is a legal requirement under the Provision and Use of Work Equipment Regulations 1998 which are law, and are derived from the Use of Work Equipment Directive 2009/104/EC – outside of the UK, other countries have their own versions of PUWER, such as the HEalth, Safety and Welfare at Work Regulations in Ireland, but they are all derived from the Use of Work Equipment Directive).
+The formal ‘Use of Work Equipment’ assessment of any item of work equipment – which includes all machinery, is a legal requirement under the Provision and Use of Work Equipment Regulations 1998 which are law, and are derived from the Use of Work Equipment Directive 2009/104/EC – outside of the UK, other countries have their own versions of PUWER, such as the Health, Safety and Welfare at Work Regulations in Ireland, and the Working Environment Assessment in Denmark and some Scandinavian countries - but they are all derived from the EU Use of Work Equipment Directive).

 The regulations require that a PUWER assessment be carried out before the machine is put into service for the first time, at regular intervals thereafter, if it is moved, relocated or sold, and at any time the safety of the machine has been jeopardised – to ensure it remains safe for use.